weiyanwy98-rgb/SG_ROUTING_APP_SZE/docs/test-procedures/test.md

-# NYC Bus Trip Viewer - Test Procedures
+# SG Routing Application – Test Procedures

 ## Overview

-This document outlines the testing procedures for the NYC Bus Trip Viewer application.
+This document defines the test procedures for the **SG Routing Application**, which allows users to visualize road networks, calculate routes, and manage road blockages dynamically on an interactive map.

+The test cases validate:
+- Server readiness handling
+- Road type visualization
+- Route search by transport mode
+- Map interaction
+- Blockage creation and deletion
+- Error handling and retry logic

 ---